This post may contain affiliate links. Please see my full disclosure for more information.

 Compared to an electric breast pump ones, you may get less milk because the suction isn’t as strong.
 If you are just using a pump to relieve engorgement, manual pumps can also work for you.

-- 2-PHASE EXPRESSION TECHNOLOGY: Unique to Medela breast pumps, this research-based and patented design allows mothers to pump more milk in less time.
+- RESEARCH-BASED TECHNOLOGY: Unique to Medela breast pumps, this research-based and patented design allows mothers to pump more milk in less time.
 It resembles a baby's natural nursing rhythm for improved comfort and efficiency.

 This is the manual pump that I use.
 It is super convenient for on the go, pumping in the car, etc.